AaltoGIS/Spatial-Analytics/source/index.rst

 Program
 -------

-The course includes two lectures per week and is held at the Aalto University starting in the second teaching period on Tuesday November 2nd, 2021.
+The course includes two lectures per week and is held at the Aalto University starting on Tuesday in the second teaching period.
 Topics per Lesson are listed below.
 Please note that this web page is updated each week before the given lesson:

 .. list-table::